Dipanshu-simpl/github-demo/README.md

 Hi this is a brief about a project giving a little info about project.

 ## Purpose
+Adding the purpose section .
+I will not going to commit this will only add this.

 ##Deployment
 Adding a brief one liner for deployment section just to test git comparisons

+## Adding a section for Working directory
+I will keep it just in working directory.

 ## Conclusion